emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/McWilliams-exam/Biochemical-Adaptation.md

 **3. Hydroxyl radical (OH)**: most reactive ROS, most scavenging is targeted at H2O2 so that it doesn't turn into OH

+Generates from:
+1. Complexes I and III of ETS
+2. PDH
+3. aKGH of the TCA cycle

+In conditions of:
+1. high CoQH2/CoQ ratios
+2. high NADH/NAD+ ratios
+3. large proton gradients

 Manganese superoxide dismutase (Mn-SOD)

 ROS scavenging systems: